Cray-HPE/docs-csm/operations/iscsi_sbps/Node_Personalization_Verification.md

                  └─ 2878373 /usr/lib/sbps-marshal/bin/python /usr/lib/sbps-marshal/bin/sbps-marshal
     ```

-1. Verify that the images/LUN mappings are created.
+1. Verify that the images and LUN mappings have been created.

     Check to see if the `targetcli ls` output shows that `fileio` backing store are created for `rootfs` images,
     along with corresponding iSCSI `LUNs`.
 These should have the `rootfs` ID being mapped and network portals created (HSN and NMN).